 Yes, the Tories won.
 Yes, it’s going to affect a lot of the stuff we care about.
 For me, I’m afraid of the further impact austerity will have on homelessness – the shelters are often oversubscribed already so I fear that greatly.
 Whilst there’s a lot of argument about whether or not the NHS is for sale, I’m more concerned about further restricting access to healthcare in general.
 I fear for my family, and such fears are valid.

 But they still won.
 Democracy is a flawed thing but it’s the fairest regime that could exist in a flawed world like ours.
 We voted, we didn’t get what we wanted, and we submit under the authority of a government we didn’t choose.
 The vote isn’t only expressing who does the job best: the vote is also expressing consent to be ruled by the victor.
 We knew the risks and we participated.
 Am I encouraging you to become apathetic and stop voting?
 By no means!
 You should always make your voice known where you can – but in this case, your voice wasn’t reflective of everyone else.

 That said, I don’t hate Tory voters.
 I don’t agree with a lot of stuff they say and BoJo’s comments about single mothers, blue collar employees, black people and Grenfell victims make me sick.
 But who am I to deny them an opinion?
-Regardless of what they put out there, each party wants what’s best for the country – where they differ is their ideology (theoretical perspective) and manifesto (line of action).
+Regardless of what they put out there, each party wants what’s best for the country – where they differ is their ideology and consequent manifesto.
 So, am I going to insult Tory voters?
 Nope.
 Will I retweet and laugh at General Election and NHS memes?
 Of course, they’re hilarious.

 I encourage those who are devastated at the result to do what they were voting Corbyn in to do: defend those who can’t defend themselves, serve others where the state won’t – give everything you can to making the next 5 years better for those who are heavily impacted.
 Be for the many, not the few.